connectsoumyaroy/Recipe_Recommender_Assignment/README.md

-Here's the summarized GitHub `README.md` in Markdown format:
+Here is the corrected version of the `README.md` file with proper Markdown syntax for a GitHub preview:

 ```markdown
 # 🍲 Recipe Recommender System using PySpark on AWS EC2